ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 Download the latest version of Docker Desktop for your distribution [here](https://docs.docker.com/desktop/release-notes/).

-4. Install the package using `apt`:
+4. Install the package using `apt` (make sure you are in the directory where the Docker Desktop package was downloaded):

 ```bash
 sudo apt-get update